VERIFY — Independent Eyes

 The auditor family

-The reason VERIFY is its own phase is the same reason a compiler is not the same process as the programmer.
-Self-verification is biased.
-The hand that built the code wants to see the code as correct.
+Self-verification is biased — that is the whole reason VERIFY is its own phase.
 A separate phase, with separate tools, run by a separate cognitive posture — and frequently delegated to subagents for independence — gives the verification an honest chance to catch what execution missed.

 The outcomes